-Each class has their own reward system.
-Children are rewarded for positive behaviour, and provided with targets to support good choices, just as they have targets to improve areas of work.
+Each class has their own whole class positive consequence system.
+Classes are praised for positive behaviour, and provided with targets to support good choices, just as they have targets to improve areas of work.
 Parents are told about targets for behaviour, through home-school links books or verbally by the class teacher.